50 Cent: Early life

-Jackson was born in the borough of Queens, New York City, and raised in its South Jamaica neighborhood by his mother Sabrina.
-A drug dealer, Sabrina raised Jackson until she died in a fire when Jackson was 8. (online is excerpt only) Jackson revealed in an interview that his mother was a lesbian.
+Jackson was born in Queens, New York City, and raised in the South Jamaica neighborhood by his mother Sabrina.
+Sabrina, a drug dealer, raised Jackson until she died in a fire when Jackson was eight years old. (online is excerpt only) Jackson revealed in an interview that his mother was a lesbian.
 After his mother's death and his father's departure, Jackson was raised by his grandparents.

 He began boxing at about age 11, and when he was 14, a neighbor opened a boxing gym for local youth.
 "When I wasn't killing time in school, I was sparring in the gym or selling crack on the strip," Jackson remembered.
 He sold crack during primary school.
 "I was competitive in the ring and hip-hop is competitive too ...
 I think rappers condition themselves like boxers, so they all kind of feel like they're the champ."